ivanpierre/lambda-ws-c/README.md

 These nodes should be able to manage all nodes giving the ability to make a language grow by successive layers, giving to every layer the ability to construct the next one.

-### Garbage collection

-Every nodes are tracked and managed so unreferenced Nodes will be discarded from memory.

 ### Threading

 threads will be managed by nodes by usage of mutex (equivatent of Java synchronize).

 ### base_nodes library.

+This library will manage all the base simple Nodes.

 Base `Node` hold the `TYPE` enum id.

+Every nodes are tracked and managed so unreferenced Nodes will be discarded from memory.

 Basic data elements bricks.